Colponemid: Evolution

 Colponemids are not a clade, i.e. do not form an independent evolutionary lineage within eukaryotes.
 Instead, they are a series of deep-branching lineages spread within the larger Alveolata group.
 Phylogenetic analyses recover some colponemids at the base of Myzozoa (the clade uniting apicomplexans and dinoflagellates), such as Acavomonas, while others appear at the base of all alveolates.

 The method of feeding in colponemids perhaps represents the ancestral alveolate state, preceding myzocytosis in their myzozoan relatives.
 In addition, they possibly constitute the evolutionary link to more basal protists with ventral grooves used in feeding, i.e. 'excavates' (such as metamonads, jakobids and malawimonads).
 These basal organisms feed on suspended particles driving them into their ventral groove by the beating of their posterior flagellum, an arrangement comparable to that seen among colponemids during feeding.
 However, there are large differences between their feeding processes.
 Namely, colponemids are not suspension feeders, and phagocytosis occurs in their anterior end, not the posterior end as in excavates.

 Classification

 Due to the non-monophyletic nature of this group of protists, a new method of classification was proposed in 2014 which divided the Alveolata clade in four phyla: Myzozoa, Acavomonidia (with the newly described genus Acavomonas), Colponemidia (with the genus Colponema) and Ciliophora.
 This change was proposed to strive away from the paraphyletic taxon "Colponemida" and instead group each colponemid lineage in its own separate phylum.
-In 2023, three more genera were added to Colponemida: newly described Loeffela and Neocolponema, together with the previously unsequenced genus Palustrimonas, without their inclusion in new phyla.
+In 2023, three more genera were added to colponemids: newly described Loeffela and Neocolponema.
 Currently, five genera of colponemids are recognised: